-On Wednesday 16 October, the House of Commons will hear the first reading of a new Bill on assisted suicide tabled by Labour MP Kim Leadbeater; the timing of the Bill makes it very likely that MPs will have a vote on assisted suicide before Christmas this year.
+On Wednesday 16 October, the House of Commons heard the first reading of a new Bill on assisted suicide tabled by Labour MP Kim Leadbeater; the second reading is to be on Friday 29 November.
 The Bill is supported by a number of well-known figures but is not supported by the Church’s teaching, which has always been consistent with regard to the dignity of human life.

 The Catholic Church teaches that life is a gift to be cherished and cared for at all stages until natural death and that it is morally wrong to intentionally end one’s own life or that of another person, including at their request.
 The Church accompanies those suffering and nearing the end of their lives with hope and affection, but also reminds them that their life is precious until the very last breath.
 The Catholic Church opposes the legalisation of assisted suicide out of concern for the good of every person in society.
 In practice, the legalisation of assisted suicide and euthanasia would endanger the lives of some of the most vulnerable members of our society.